kleinercubs/ImgFact/README.md

 We introduce a new task of triplet fact grounding, which aims to collect images that embody entities and their relation.
 For example, given a triplet fact (**David_Beckham**, **Spouse**, **Victoria_Beckha**), we expect to find intimate images of **David_Beckham** and **Victoria_Beckha**, as shown in Fig.

 ## Data Format

+Here we describe how ImgFact is stored and organized.
+The ImgFact dataset is split into 30 subsets and each subset is compressed into a `.zip` file named as `TriplelistXXX.zip` (XXX is the index ranging from 001 to 030) .

 ## Download
 The dataset can be accessed by [GoogleDrive](https://drive.google.com/drive/folders/17MWnf1hQFuOLJ-8iIe0w7Culhy2DJBzE?usp=sharing).